 We are here to help you fulfil your potential and start you on the pathway to your dream career.

-Over 25 years of experience, and our excellent relationships with many universities, means that the content of these Science Diplomas fit perfectly with their entry requirements.
-We offer 4 different pathways on this course with different weightings between the core science subjects - full details can be found in the Syllabus section of this page.
+30 years of experience, and our excellent relationships with many universities, means that the content of these Diplomas fit perfectly with their entry requirements.
+We offer 4 different Options on this course with different weightings between the core science subjects - find full details by clicking the Qualifications button above.

-Not all careers need a degree, and an Access to HE Diploma in Science is also an excellent way to maximise your job prospects, such as:
+Not all careers need a degree, and these Diplomas are also an excellent way to maximise your job prospects, such as:

 - Medical and laboratory support,